-"Share The Road" Program in Florida Statute - (highlights and underscores are my own): “The annual use fees shall be distributed to Bike Florida, Inc., up to 25 percent of which shall be used for marketing and promotion of the “Share the Road” concept and license plate.
+"Share The Road" Wording in Florida Statute - (highlights and underscores are my own): “The annual use fees shall be distributed to Bike Florida, Inc., up to 25 percent of which shall be used for marketing and promotion of the “Share the Road” concept and license plate.
 The remaining funds shall be divided equally between Bike Florida, Inc. and the Florida Bicycle Association, Inc., to be used for…“

 Monies Misused?
 Judge for Yourself - see Exhibit A. While proclaiming itself as "Florida's Premier Bicycle Touring Company," grants intended for the mission stated above were in essence used for the purpose of lowering the cost of its "luxury" bike tours ($2500 vs. $3500 to $5000), a bargain for well-heeled tourists.

-Public Misled, Judge for Yourself - see Exhibit B. BFI avoids accountability in different ways, to include misleading wording and minimum required disclosure.
-Even after being exposed, BFI continues the same pattern of deceit by hastily changing its website and announcing a "new mission."
+Public Misled?
+Judge for Yourself - see Exhibit B. BFI avoids accountability in different ways, to include misleading wording and minimum required disclosure.
+Even after being exposed, BFI appears to continue the same pattern of deceit by hastily changing its website and announcing a "new mission."
 It seems this was done without prior notice to anyone, including government donors and sponsors!

-BFI's Soul Exposed, Judge for Yourself - see Exhibit C. This act is how BFI's lack of commitment to any "bike safety" mission was made known to me.
+BFI's True Motives Exposed?
+Judge for Yourself - see Exhibit C. This act is how BFI's lack of commitment to any "bike safety" mission was made known to me.
 After BFI attempted to obstruct this private citizen's website - promotes safe biking, sells nothing, not government funded - I was stunned.
 I reviewed BFI's (now former) website and public documents.
 Again, I was stunned.
-Thus, MyBikeSafetyMission.com was born, to reimagine Florida's #1 bike safety program - without Bike Florida, Inc..
+Thus, MyBikeSafetyMission.com was born, to imagine Florida's #1 bike safety program - without Bike Florida, Inc..

 "Florida's Premier Bicycle Touring Company" Website